bem22/CV/README.md

 > + Responsible for a database project which led to GDPR compliance of the business
 > + Held exclusive accountability for planning integration, deployment and downtime prevention on a client's live server for 4 months
 > + Upgraded functionality for E-commerce web platforms with frameworks such as Zend2 and Laravel
-> + Enhanced productivty in the code reviewing process by integrating a notification system with my team
+> + Enhanced productiviaty in the code reviewing process by integrating a notification system with my team
 > + Shaped the task design process with my project manager which improved the quality of the sprint
 > + Transformed the office by influenced people towards healthy eating and exercising through fitness workshops